icedoe/allt-om/README.md

 License
 ------------------

-This software is free software and carries a MIT license.
+This software is free software and carries an MIT license.